Generic framework for non-perturbative QCD in light hadrons: Introduction

 From the lattice perspective, there is substantial evidence highlighting the importance of the topological structure \cite{Michael:1994uu,Michael:1995br,Leinweber:1999cw,Bakas:2010by,Biddle:2018bst,Hasenfratz:2019hpg,Athenodorou:2018jwu,Biddle:2020eec,Zimmermann:2024mar} and some even provide direct evidence for ILM \cite{Ringwald:1999ze,Faccioli:2003qz} (and references therein).
-Lattice QCD serves as a cornerstone for exploring non-perturbative aspects of the theory, offering a robust framework to analyze QCD from the first-principle.
-However, it does not provide the essential insights into the underlying physical mechanism.
-This lack of understanding introduces uncertainties in the extraction of physical quantities from the lattice.
-Therefore, there is a pressing need for a robust nonperturbative framework to describe the the vacuum state.
-The QCD vacuum as captured by the QCD instanton liquid model (ILM) offers by far the most compelling description of the underlying gauge configurations at low resolution.
+Lattice QCD provides a first-principles framework for studying the non-perturbative regime of QCD.
+However, while it enables ab initio numerical calculations of hadronic observables, the numerical access alone does not always expose the underlying physical mechanisms responsible for these phenomena.
+In the continuum, such mechanisms are naturally tied to the structure of the non-perturbative QCD vacuum.
+The QCD instanton liquid model (ILM) offers by far the most compelling description of the underlying gauge configurations at low resolution, providing a physically transparent description of the relevant gauge-field configurations for understanding how vacuum topology shapes low-energy hadron structure.
 Therefore, it is crucial to revisit how the vacuum structure emerges within the lattice formulation.
 Gauge lattice configurations are heavily influenced by gluonic waves with wavelengths $\sim a$, the ultraviolet (UV) cutoff of the lattice.
 However, advanced renormalization techniques, such as the {\em gradient flow} procedure, effectively filter out these short-wavelength modes, uncovering the genuine non-perturbative fields that define the physical vacuum \cite{Moran:2008xq}.
-For a more comprehensive review of ILM, we refer the reader to \cite{Musakhanov:2023dsn, Schafer:1996wv,hutter2001instantons,Shuryak:2018fjr}.
+For a more comprehensive review of ILM, we refer the reader to \cite{Musakhanov:2023dsn, Schafer:1996wv,hutter2001instantons,Shuryak:2018fjr,Weiss:2025nzy,Diakonov:2002fq,Shuryak:1996wx}.